MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/manage-deployment-of-add-ins.md

 - **Line-of-business add-in:** In this case, where an admin explicitly uploaded a manifest, the add-in requires that the admin upload a new manifest file to support metadata changes.
 The next time the relevant Office applications start, the add-in will update.
 The web application can change at any time.

 - **Office Store add-in:** When an admin selected an add-in from the Office Store, if an add-in updates in the Office Store, the add-in will update later in Centralized Deployment.
 The next time the relevant Office applications start, the add-in will update.
 The web application can change at any time.

+### Edit Add-in access

+Post Deployment, Admin can also modify the user access to add-in

+1. In the admin center, go to the Settings > Services & add-ins page.

+2. Select the Deployed Add-in.

+3. Click on **Edit** under **Who has Access**

 ### Prevent add-in downloads by turning off the Office Store across all clients (Except Outlook)